Timothy C. Hain, MD, Chicago IL.• Page last modified: April 3, 2023

 As basic research suggests that these medications inhibit firing in trigeminal pain pathways via 5HT1B and D receptors (Goadsby and Hoskin, 1998), in theory at least, this group might also relieve other types of head pain such as sinus headache, tension headache, and toothache.
 Generally, it is not used for these purposes, and a good response to a "triptan" is considered a reasonable indication that the patient has a migraine.

-Midrin (isometh/APAP/Dichlor) was taken off the market as of 2011, for reasons that we have been unable to trace down.
-We speculate that there were reports of toxicity, that were not released, or a "buy out" by a competitor.
-It has reemerged thereafter, but with a change in formula to remove the chloral hydrate.
+Midrin (isometh/Dichlor/acetaminophen 65/100/325) was taken off the market as of 2011, evidently due to concern about one of its components, chloral hydrate.
+It reemerged thereafter, but with a change in formula to remove the chloral hydrate.
 Midrin was a group-2 drug, also considered an "ergot" type medication, although the pharmacology (see below) suggests that it is basically a combination of a vasoconstrictor, a sedative and analgesic.
 The instructions were: Take at time of headache, repeat in 30 minutes, up to maximum of 5.
 Wait 3 days before using again.
 The ingredients in Midrin also include dichlorophenazone (a combination of chloral hydrate and phenazone) and acetaminophen.
 Chloral hydrate, of course, is a sedative.
 Phenazone and acetaminophen are both mild analgesics.
 The rationale for combining them is obscure.
 Isometheptene is a sympathomimetic, that causes vasoconstriction.
 Similar to caffeine.
 Midrin was reclassified as a "schedule IV" drug due to the dichlorophenazone, which was considered a schedule IV drug in 2001.
 A Schedule IV drug is a low potential for abuse.
 Other countries, such as the UK, do not consider chloral hydrate to be a controlled substance.
 Chloral hydrate can be prescribed separately as well.
 Our thought is that Midrin was not causing any problems prior to 2011, and there must have been some other motivation to remove it from the market.
 Headache medications often vanish mysteriously from the market, especially when competitors are coming onto the market.